@xano/cli) lets you manage your Xano workspaces, push and pull XanoScript, and work with branches — all from your terminal.

 - Beta

 -o (origin) flag tells the CLI where to direct the authentication flow.
-This is the URL where your Xano account management UI is hosted.
+For self-hosted instances, the CLI automatically detects that the origin is the instance itself and skips the instance selection step.

 Managing Profiles

--d for full details including origin URLs, workspace IDs, and masked tokens:
+Add-d for full details including origin URLs, workspace IDs, and masked tokens.

 Switch Default Profile